Volkswagen California

 The Volkswagen California is a campervan based on the mid-sized Transporter panel van, developed by Volkswagen Commercial Vehicles (VWCV) and sold since 2003.
 It is the first campervan designed and built in-house by VWCV Special Business Unit, a subsidiary of Volkswagen Commercial Vehicles.

 Previously, Volkswagen offered the Volkswagen Westfalia Camper manufactured by Westfalia; the chassis were manufactured for Westfalia exclusively by Volkswagen.
 When Westfalia was acquired by DaimlerChrysler in 2001, VW decided to design and build their own campervan range, based on the Transporter range.
-The VWCV-designed camper van originally was called the Volkswagen Westfalia to provide branding continuity when it was launched in 2003; once Westfalia became its own company in 2005, VW rebranded it as the Westfalia California until 2012, when it received its present name.
+The VWCV-designed campervan originally was called the Volkswagen Westfalia to provide branding continuity when it was launched in 2003; once Westfalia became its own company in 2005, VW rebranded it as the Westfalia California until 2012, when it received its present name.

 Since then, VWCV have developed larger (Grand California, 2019) and smaller (Caddy California, 2021) campervans to fill out the line, based on the Crafter and Caddy, respectively.

 History

 The VWCV-designed Westfalia California, based on the T4 Transporter, was launched in August 2003.
 In 2004 two design studies were presented at the Caravan Salon in Düsseldorf: California Beach and California Tramper.
 VWCV expanded the range in 2005 with the California (Multivan/Kombi) Beach, to bridge the gap between the Multivan/Kombi people carriers and the California.

 By 2005, people could place an order for delivery of the Westfalia California, now based on the T5 Transporter.
 At the 2007 Caravan Salon in Düsseldorf, VWCV launched the new Westfalia California Beach with pop top bed, as seen in the higher specified versions of the California range.
 In 2013, under the launch of the T5.1 (T5 facelift) Volkswagen shortened the name of the vehicle to the "Volkswagen California".
 They also introduced two new versions of their new van, "California Tramper" and "California Beach".

 In 2016, VW reintroduced the California for the launch of the new T6 Transporter, VW also changed the tramper into the "California Ocean" and continued offering the "California Beach".
 In 2019, the T6.1 California was launched at Düsseldorf with a third model coming out.
 The "California Coast" was introduced as a halfway line between the "California Ocean" and "California Beach".
 In 2022, the Coast variant of the California range was dropped across all worldwide markets.

 The T7 Multivan also was released in 2022, but there was no corresponding California campervan models.
 The next iteration of the California instead will be based on the battery-electric ID.
 Buzz, of which the base vehicle is to be launched in 2023.
+However in 2023, Volkswagen announced the “California Universe” which was announced and explaining that the California was being offered on three different vans: The Multivan, The ID.
+Buzz and the new T7 Van giving a much bigger range.